konstanciaa/ukrainian-cafe/README.md

 - Business owner can add, edit, or delete menu items.
 - Customers can oder main dishes in advance, right after their booking was confirmed to reduce waiting time.
 For example, business lunch.
 - Improve responsiveness of tables on medium and small screens.
+- Users can sign up with social media.

 <a name="tech"></a>